riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 Several surveys:

-  * A Google Consumer Survey of a US audience (without any demographic filters) asking people to compare how much their Wikipedia usage has changed since 2011.
+  * A Google Consumer Surveys survey of a US audience (without any demographic filters) asking people to compare how much their Wikipedia usage has changed since 2011.
     This was answered by 1036 people.
     You can see the [results page][gcs_results].
-    Note that for this survey, we had to shorten the responses from what they were originally due to Google Consumer Survey's response character limits.
+    Note that for this survey, we had to shorten the responses from what they were originally due to Google Consumer Surveys' response character limits.
-  * A Survey Monkey US Audience survey (again, no demographic filters) asking the same question as the Google Consumer Survey, plus some other background and follow-up questions.
+  * A SurveyMonkey US Audience survey (again, no demographic filters) asking the same question as the Google Consumer Surveys survey, plus some other background and follow-up questions.
     We ran this for 50 people and TODO answered.
     After this, we changed the order of the questions to ask about Wikipedia first, then about general internet use and use of search engines.